jamesb8891/LinkedList-1/README.md

 ### Project Goals:

-- Write a program from scratch
+- Write an app from scratch
-- Design and implement our app in React using states and props
+- Design and implement our app using JS5 and CSS.
-- Implement ES6 classes
 - Implement array iterator and mutator methods to work with the CIA data
 - Write modular, reusable code that follows SRP (Single Responibility Principle)

 ### Design and Layout

-##### Our Comp
+##### Our Comp Details

 http://frontend.turing.io/projects/linked-list.html